 The textbook we use to introduce our students to all aspects of basic modern Chinese grammar is Practical Chinese Reader, Books I-II, Beijing 1981.
 Although more than 30 years old, this textbook still offers one of the most thorough introductions to Chinese grammar.
 In addition to grammar classes and language tutorials that focus on writing and reading skills, in the first year you will also have oral classes in small groups, plus three hours a week in the language lab perfecting pronunciation, fluency, and listening skills.
 The goal here is to enable you to communicate effectively in given situations and to familiarise you with a Chinese language environment.
 The spoken, written, and writing elements all reinforce one another and are examined at Prelims in a written and an oral paper.
 The written exam will require you to translate English sentences into modern Chinese, with systematic use of both abbreviated (simplified) and unabbreviated (unsimplified or traditional) script.
+There will use of both abbreviated (simplified) and unabbreviated (unsimplified or traditional) script.
 There will also be a passage in Chinese to test your comprehension and a grammar question in which you will be asked to explain the characteristics of given sentences.